marsforwill/GO-WEB-SAMPLE/README.md

 ## database: PostGreSQL
 1. **Scalable Relational Database**:
-   We use PostgreSQL, a powerful, open-source object-relational database system to store data commonly.
+   It use PostgreSQL, a powerful, open-source object-relational database system to store data commonly.
 Hosting the server on a personal private Azure cloud instance allows for easy access and scalability.
 This setup eliminates the need for local database configuration and ensures that the backend server can be easily accessed and runnable from anywhere.
    ![image](https://github.com/user-attachments/assets/d96e88f9-a0ad-4101-9beb-0487f22f6000)